 60-or-more day grace period for late mortgage payments that includes waiving late fees, online payment fees, and reporting to credit agencies;

 Offering borrowers an additional 60-day grace period to complete trial loan modifications;

 Ensuring the consistent availability of account management and customer service capabilities for borrowers, even if the mortgage servicer closes its office; and

 Providing proactive outreach to borrowers explaining what assistance they offer.

 If you are concerned about paying your mortgage, be proactive and contact your mortgage company right away.
-Many of them are allowing delay of payments until summer without impacting credit.
 Be sure to CONFIRM DIRECTLY WITH THEM in writing on the terms and ensure exactly what repayment terms will be, if it will affect your credit, etc.

 Click each tab for information on each servicer, their website, and phone number.
 We recommend you call FIRST THING in the morning with your loan information ready.
 If you have an online account, they will likely direct you there to download forms and submit a request.

 - Flagstar Bank